pchansen/GetData/Codebook.md

 either contained the string "mean()" or the string "std()" to create an index *idx*.
 This index was used to extract only those corresponding columns from *data*, together with the initial 3 id columns (SubjectID, ActivityID, Set).
 The features_info.txt file identifies 17 different features to which various measures (such as mean(), std(), mad(), max(), min()) are applied.
 However of these features, 8 are separable X/Y/Z measures and 9 are non-separable MAG measures so there are in fact 8 x 3 + 9 = 33 unique measures.
-The intention of this operationalization was to extract only the first two of the statistic measures (mean() and std()) from the dataset as applied to these 33 measures (i.e. 66 measurements).
-This choice of selection excludes those
-Features that are defined by meanFreq() (weighted average of the frequency components to obtain a mean frequency) and those defined on angle() such as angle(tBodyAccMean,gravity) (i.e. features
+The intention of this operationalization was therefore to extract only the first two of the statistic measures (mean() and std()) from the dataset as applied to these 33 measures (i.e. 66 measurements).
+This choice of selection excludes those features that are defined by meanFreq() (weighted average of the frequency components to obtain a mean frequency) and those defined on angle() such as angle(tBodyAccMean,gravity) (i.e. features
 555-561 in features.txt or cols 558 to 564 in dataframe *data*).
-This creates a reduced dataframe, still called *data* containing 69 columns (the 3 ID cols of SubjectID, ActivityID and Set + 66 mean/std feature cols) and 10299 rows.
+This creates a reduced dataframe, still called *data* containing only 69 columns (the 3 ID cols of SubjectID, ActivityID and Set + 66 mean/std feature cols) and 10299 rows.